WarriorRocker/FlashPath/README.md

 17. Make any changes in Windows and repeat from step #14 to save changes to the ZIP.

 ## Common Problems

+**Error loading gdi.exe.
+You must reinstall Windows.**
+Most likely the Z:\WINDOWS\FONTS directory is missing or empty.